How to combat radio frequency interference, jamming and spoofing

-Using the spectrum analyser to detect and mitigate interference
+Using AIM+ to detect and mitigate interference

-The spectrum view plot
+The power spectrum plot

 In the Spectrum window of the GNSS menu, you can monitor the RF spectrum and configure three separate notch filters to cancel out narrowband interference.
 Figure 1 shows the L2 frequency band with the GPS L2P signal at 1227.60 MHz indicated.
 Different bands can be viewed by clicking on the ‘Show table’ button as shown.
 The spectrum is computed from baseband samples taken at the output of the receiver’s analog to digital converters.